GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ### String Data Type

-String data type is a text-based data which can be distinguished with other data type by a pair of single quotation mark `''` or double quotation mark `""`.
+String data type is a text-based data which can be distinguished by a pair of single quotation mark `''` or double quotation mark `""`.
 Variable or data that is a string data type is commonly called *string object*.

 Although placing the quotation mark inside a string object can cause broken string data, placing a backslash `\` before the quotation mark can escape from premature end of string.